EnergyMashupLab/NIST-CTS-Agents/README.md

 This project will develop Transactive Energy User Agents (TEUA) interacting through Markets.
 We will define interfaces between an energy system and the Actor (TEUA) that represents it.
-TEUAs will interact with a Market Agent/Actor that encapsulates market behavior.
+TEUAs will interact with a Market Agent/Actor (MA) that encapsulates market behavior.
 While the project uses a Bilateral Market model, the Market Agent will incorporate a Market Modular Interface to support other market models.